Facial Warts: How to Identify and Treat This Common Nuisance

 Dr. Tsippora Shainhouse, a board-certified dermatologist in Beverly Hills and a clinical instructor at the University of Southern California, suggests that “[Flat warts] can be treated by electrodessication for immediate removal (this can leave a mark), cryotherapy with liquid nitrogen (can also leave a mark), or with topical preparations that either peel the skin slowly (salicylic acid, retinoids) or stimulate the immune system to kill the virus-attacked cells (imiquimod).”

-For filiform warts, Dr. Rhonda Q. Klein, a dermatologist currently in practice with Connecticut Dermatology Group, states that “there are several treatment options including cryosurgery, imiquimod, 5-fluorouracil and other immunomodulatory agents, candida antigen injections, photodynamic treatment, and many combinations of salicylic acid treatments, just to name the most popular.”
+For filiform warts, Dr. Rhonda Q. Klein, a dermatologist from Modern Dermatology in Westport, CT, says that “there are several treatment options including cryosurgery, imiquimod, 5-fluorouracil and other immunomodulatory agents, candida antigen injections, photodynamic treatment, and many combinations of salicylic acid treatments, just to name the most popular.”

 In addition, Dr. Shainhouse advises, “[Filiform warts] are best treated by snipping them off with fine scissors.
 They can also be treated with liquid nitrogen; in this case, it could take a couple of weeks for the warts to fall off.
 A second treatment may be required, and they can potentially permanently discolor the skin.”